jdoleary/Spellmasons/docs/CriticalPath.md

                 - https://stackoverflow.com/questions/57835535/trigger-click-event-at-x-y-coordinates-of-canvas-using-pure-vanilla-js
                 - https://stackoverflow.com/questions/2705583/how-to-simulate-a-click-with-javascript
         - DevOps: Make server version update whenvever the assets subdomain updates
-        - Support hosting a server from in the game exe
         - Satisfying end game (boss unit needed like the literal throne in Nuclear Throne)
             - Maybe don't introduce only one new unit each level, think of how Nuclear Throne does mini bosses
             - Obvious looping, maybe tint levels or something